mozilla/ee-consultant-guidelines/docs/quality_assurance.rst

 Consultants are expected to deliver working code, however in many cases they do not have the same standards for QA or expertise to fully deliver a project.
-In most circumstances we will want to have Mozilla's QA providing additional reviews and testing.
+In most circumstances we will want to have MozMeao provide additional QA reviews and testing.

 In this scenario you should do the following.

-* Request a WebQA Resource:
+* Request a MozMeao QA Resource:
     * They should review the contract and SOW and determine their level of involvement.
     * They should develop a QA plan that is reviewed and agreed upon by Mozilla and the consultant.